vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 layout: post
 title: "Twitter Bullet Points to Copy & Paste"
 date: 2022-02-06
-description: Get nice bullet point character to copy and paste in a second.
+description: Get a nice bullet point character to copy and paste in a second, and other Twitter tips.
 image: /images/twitter-bullet-points.png
 last_modified_at: 2022-04-23
 ---